-On the termination of their employment, an Employee will be paid their untaken or pro-rata annual leave.
+On the termination of their employment, an Employee will be paid their untaken or prorata annual leave, together with annual leaving loading in respect of that untaken accrued annual leave.

 34. Public holidays

 Public holidays are provided for in the NES.
 This clause contains additional provisions.